Architecture of Poland: Baroque architecture

-The early Baroque in Poland was dominated by the Roman influences (the jesuite churches in Nesvizh, Krakow and Lviv, as well as the Camaldolese Monastery in Kraków.
+The early Baroque in Poland was dominated by the Roman influences (the jesuite churches in Nesvizh, Krakow and Lviv, as well as the Camaldolese Monastery in Kraków).
 In the second half of the 17th century the influences of the Dutch Baroque architecture were also important thanks to the Tylman van Gameren (Krasiński Palace and St. Kazimierz Church in Warsaw, St. Anne's Church in Kraków, Royal Chapel in Gdańsk).

-The most important structures of the Polish late Baroque were built in the former Eastern Borderlands, like the St. George's Cathedral and the Dominican Church in Lviv (today Ukraine), the churches of St. Johns and St. Catherine in Vilnius (today Lithuania) as well as the Basilian Church and Monastery in Berezwecz (today Belarus) and the Saint Sophia Cathedral in Polotsk (today Belarus).
-Other key buildings of this period are the abbeys in Głogówko near Gostyń and Ląd, the Piarists Church and the Church of the Conversion of St. Paul in Krakow and the Visitationist Church in Warsaw.
+The most important structures of the Polish late Baroque were built in the former Eastern Borderlands, like the churches of St. Peter and St. Paul and St. Johns in Vilnius (now Lithuania), the St. George's Cathedral and the Dominican Church in Lviv (now Ukraine) as well as the Basilian Church and Monastery in Berezwecz (now Belarus) and the Saint Sophia Cathedral in Polotsk (now Belarus).
+Other key buildings of this period are the Piarists Church and the Church of the Conversion of St. Paul in Krakow, the Visitationist Church in Warsaw, the Greater Poland's abbeys in Głogówko near Gostyń and in Ląd as well as the Święta Lipka pilgrimage church in Warmia.
+Moreover, one of the most outstanding examples of Polish Baroque Jewish architecture is the Great Synagogue in Włodawa.

 The secular Baroque architecture in Poland is represented by the Ujazdów Castle, Royal Castle and Wilanów Palace in Warsaw, Palace of the Kraków Bishops in Kielce as well as Branicki Palace in Białystok.
 Other important structures are also the palaces in Radzyń Podlaski, Rogalin and Rydzyna.
+In Royal Prussia the most important example is the Abbot's Palace in Oliwa (district of Gdańsk).

 In modern Poland there are also important examples of the Baroque architecture in Silesia, which was then a part of the Habsburg monarchy.
-They include i.a. the main building of the University of Wrocław, the Protestant Churches of Peace in Świdnica and Jawor and the former Protestant Holy Cross Church in Jelenia Góra as well as the churches by Kilian Ignaz Dientzenhofer: the Jesuit church in Legnica (built together with Christoph Dientzenhofer) and the St. Hedwig's church in Legnickie Pole.
+They include i.a. the main building of the University of Wrocław, the Protestant Churches of Peace in Świdnica and Jawor, the former Protestant (now Catholic) Exaltation of the Holy Cross Church in Jelenia Góra, the Cistercian monasteries in Lubiąż, Krzeszów and Henryków as well as the churches by Kilian Ignaz Dientzenhofer in Legnica (Church of St. John the Baptist built together with Christoph Dientzenhofer) and in Legnickie Pole.